If you’ve been searching for an affordable dive watch you’ve almost certainly come across the Casio MDV106.

 The movement is a Japanese quartz movement that runs on an SR626 battery, with a battery life of 2-3 years.

 The movement itself is extremely accurate like many quartz movements are.
 They’re almost always more accurate than their mechanical watch counterparts, and they have the added benefit of not having to constantly be wound like you would a mechanical watch.

 Even in my collection full of mechanical watches that I LOVE, I still find myself grabbing the Casio MDV106 from time to time, due to the simplicity and convenience of having a quartz watch.
 This makes it a great “grab and goes” watch for when you just don’t have time to wind and set the time on a mechanical.

 Lug Width: 22mm

 The Casio MDV106 is definitely on the bigger side, coming in at 44mm in diameter, and a lug to lug of 48mm.

-It’s a bit of a heavy watch, coming in at 96g.
-And it definitely feels substantial on the wrist.
-Not a lightweight watch by any means, but I still find it comfortable enough for everyday wear.
+It’s a bit of a heavy watch, coming in at 96g (without strap), and it definitely feels substantial on the wrist.
+With that said, its diameter distributes its weight evenly across the wrist, making it comfortable enough for everyday wear.

-One of the key selling points of this MDV106 Duro is absolutely how well-built it is, for the money.
+One of the key selling points of this MDV106 Duro is its pure value for the money.